junjiemars/nore/README.md

 $ ./configure --symbol-table=<symbol-table-file-name-your-favor>

 # if <symbol-table-file-name-your-favor> does not existing,
 # Nore will dump the symbol table into it.
+Otherwise, Nore will import
+# <symbol-table-file-name-your-favor>

 # change the <symbol-table-file-name-your-favor> then
 #